Pinqua/Netflix-Clone/README.md

 ## Features

-- Progressive Web App (PWA).
+- Progressive Web App (PWA)
-- Fully responsive and mobile friendly.
+- Fully responsive and mobile friendly
-- State management using context api.
+- State management using context api
-- User authentication + sign in with google.
+- User authentication + sign in with google
-- UI almost similar to netflix.
+- UI almost similar to netflix
-- User can view movie or series info and trailer if available.
+- User can view movie or series info and trailer if available
-- User can search a movie or series.
+- User can search a movie or series

 ## Environment Variables